sveltejs/kit/documentation/docs/01-routing.md

 > Using native `<form>` behaviour ensures your app continues to work when JavaScript fails or is disabled.

+### Standalone endpoints

+Most commonly, endpoints exist to provide data to the page with which they're paired.
+They can, however, exist separately from pages.
+Standalone endpoints have slightly more flexibility over the returned `body` type — in addition to objects, they can return a string or a `Uint8Array`.

+> Support for streaming request and response bodies is [coming soon](https://github.com/sveltejs/kit/issues/3419).

 ### Private modules

 Files and directories with a leading `_` or `.` (other than [`.well-known`](https://en.wikipedia.org/wiki/Well-known_URI)) are private by default, meaning that they do not create routes (but can be imported by files that do).
 You can configure which modules are considered public or private with the [`routes`](#configuration-routes) configuration.

-### Advanced
+### Advanced routing

 #### Rest parameters

 A route can have multiple dynamic parameters, for example `src/routes/[category]/[item].svelte` or even `src/routes/[category]-[item].svelte`.
+(Parameters are 'non-greedy'; in an ambiguous case like `/x-y-z`, `category` would be `x` and `item` would be `y-z`.)
 If the number of route segments is unknown, you can use rest syntax — for example you might implement GitHub's file viewer like so...

 ```bash
 /[org]/[repo]/tree/[branch]/[...file]